SAN FRANCISCO, March 11 Hewlett-Packard Co's

 lead independent director defended Chairman Ray Lane and

-two fellow board members on Monday, contesting a recommendation
+two fellow board members on Monday against moves to oust them

 In a detailed letter to shareholders on Monday ahead of the

-company's annual general meeting, Rajiv Gupta said the board has
+company's annual general meeting, Rajiv Gupta said the board had

 laid a solid foundation for HP's turnaround and warned that